Trailblazerr1/trailblazerr1.github.io/_posts/2017-04-30-falling-for-her.md

 "Love." she purred softly, like it was the only noise universe managed to make.
 Her eyes calm like the eyes of hurricane.
 Now I know, why tornados are named after humans.
 How easy it was to fall for her! again and again.

 "Two months of holidays at last."
-I smiled this time.
+I smiled wide this time.